Palangka Raya: Transportation

 The city is served by Tjilik Riwut Airport, which is also home to an aviation school operated by Lion Air.
 The airport served more than 8,000 aircraft and approximately 800,000 passengers in 2020.
 Palangka Raya has total of 911.83 kilometers of road, of which 563.73 kilometers have been paved with asphalt.

 The Kahayan River bisects the city and is also used for means of transportation.
 The city has one port, Rambang Port, located on the river and was the primary transit point for goods up until the 1980s.
 Improved road conditions between Palangka Raya and other regions such as Banjarmasin and Sampit resulted in a decline in the port's use, leading to disrepair.
 The city government has announced plans to revitalize the river port as a historic landmark and tourist destination.

 The city has a bus rapid transit system operated by city government, named Trans Palangkaraya.
 This BRT system has five lines, and was launched in early 2018.
 Its operation was halted during the COVID-19 pandemic until resuming on 8 November 2020.
 App-based ride-hailing services such as Gojek and Grab also serve the city.
 Angkots used to be important for urban transportation within the city.
 However, arrival of online ride-hailing services and taxis together with creation of urban bus system resulted in angkot presence's decline.
 It is estimated as of 2020, 80% of angkot operators has been stop operating due to not being able to cover fuel cost and compete with other public transportation services.

 Media

-According to Indonesia Press Council, there are 14 mass media companies registered in Palangka Raya, ranging from online news, printed media, to television.
+According to the Press Council, there are 14 mass media companies registered in Palangka Raya, ranging from online news, printed media, to television.
 Radio Republik Indonesia has local branch operating in Palangka Raya, as with most of other major cities in Indonesia.
 According to Ministry of Communication and Information Technology, there were 13 unlicensed media in Palangka Raya as of 2017.